60 Notable alumni of

 -

 George Kepford "Lefty" James was an American football and baseball coach.
 He served as the head football coach at Cornell University from 1947 to 1960.
-Four of his teams won unofficial Ivy League titles and he ran Cornell's physical training program during the World War II.
+Four of his teams won unofficial Ivy League titles and he ran Cornell's physical training program during World War II.

 -